cuongndc9/30-days-of-node/day14/README.md

 </p>

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The only impossible journey is the one you never begin." - Tony Robbins
+> "It is during our darkest moments that we must focus to see the light." - Aristotle
 <!-- INSPIRATIONAL_QUOTE_END -->